Zhou1213CN/Final_Project_Group2/README.md

 2. In the report, you must include your (and any partner's) full name in addition to any collaborators.
 3. Submit a link to your repo in the Canvas assignment.

-## Late submission penalties
-Beginning with the minute after the deadline, your submission will be docked a full letter grade (10%) for every day that it is late.
-For example, if the assignment is due at 11:59 PM EST on Friday and you submit at 3:00 AM EST on Sunday, then you will be docked 20% and the maximum grade you could receive on that assignment is an 80%.
-Late penalties are calculated from the last commit in the Git log.
-**If you make a commit more than 48 hours after the deadline, you will receive a 0.**